Publication

 Design & Methods

-- Research Question: Among patients with a ruptured intracranial aneurysm judged suitable for both procedures, does allocation to a policy of endovascular coiling reduce death or dependency (mRS 3–6) at 1 year compared with allocation to a policy of neurosurgical clipping?
+- Research Question: In patients with ruptured intracranial aneurysms suitable for either approach, does allocation to a policy of endovascular coiling reduce 1-year death or dependency (mRS 3–6) compared with allocation to a policy of neurosurgical clipping?

 - Population:

-- Exclusion: SAH >28 days before randomisation; regarded as unsuitable for one or both treatments; consent refused; participation in another randomised trial of a SAH treatment.
+- Key exclusion criteria: SAH >28 days before randomisation; patient unsuitable for one or both treatments; refused consent; concurrent enrolment in another randomised trial of SAH treatment.

 - Intervention:

-- Follow-up angiography was required in endovascular patients unless clinically contraindicated.
+- Imaging follow-up: follow-up angiography required in endovascular patients unless clinically contraindicated.

 - Comparison:

-- Angiography was requested after neurosurgery but was not mandatory (to avoid forcing a change in local practice).
+- Imaging follow-up: angiography requested but not mandatory in neurosurgical patients (to avoid forcing a change in local practice).

 Key Results